 Need help arranging your hotel or East Java trip?
 Also read:

 Let’s get started with the 15 best things to do in Malang.
-I’ll begin with some of the less famous highlights around the city.
+I’ll begin with some of the highlights of the region.
 Let’s go.

 Coban Rondo waterfall is located on the slopes of Mount Panderman close to Pandesari village.
 The setting is quiet and tranquil.
 The waterfall tumbles 60 meters over the edge of the cliff into a deep pond.
 If you visit Coban Rondo you can also visit the elephant school and the Taman Labirin (Labyrinth Garden).
 Try not to panic in the labyrinth, there is a way out I promise 😉